rharish101/PClub-Project/README.md

 * *Presentation.pptx* : The mid-term presentation for the project
 * *Documentation.pdf* : The .pdf file for my personal documentation of my progress and work so far.
 * *Documentation.tex* : The .tex file used to create *Documentation.pdf*
+* SentimentAnalysis : The datasets and python files for sentiment analysis
 * *parse\_out\_email\_text.py* : Udacity NLP HW - parses an email text, stems words, removes stopwords and returns the text, using NLTK.
 * *vectorize\_text.py* : Udacity NLP HW - parses multiple email text using the above file, creates a tf-idf vectorized representation using Scikit-Learn.
 * *deep_mnist_keras.py* : Implementation of convolutional neural networks for MNIST using keras